Find a Lender-Approved Local Conveyancer in Patcham

 Residential Landlord and Tenant Conveyancing solicitors in Patcham

 The firms listed below are a non-comprehensive list of solicitors in Patcham specialising in landlord and tenant law and on the regulations governing different types of tenancies.
-This will likely include advice on Rent Act Protected, Assured and Assured Shorthold tenancies
+This should include advice on service charge disputes and the right to manage

 • Hennings Solicitors, 138 Old London Road, Brighton, East Sussex, BN1 8YA